- 10:00 am – 10:30 am, August 17, 2020 – Storytime

 The Leavenworth Public Library’s goal is THE MOST SERVICE, THE SAFEST WAY.

-Covid-19 cases in Leavenworth County have increased by seven in two days.
-Upon further evaluation, the Library has decided to delay the next phase until cases drop for two straight weeks.
+Covid-19 cases in Leavenworth County have recently increased.
+The Library has decided to delay the next phase until cases drop for two straight weeks.

 Curbside pickup hours remain the same: